lfit/releng-global-jjb/docs/jjb/lf-release-jobs.rst

 Maven Release Files
 -------------------

 An example of a maven release file appears below.
-Name of release file must start with "maven". eg. releases/maven-1.0.0-test.yaml

 .. code-block:: none